Overview

 Reading will be set in advance of each class, and students will be encouraged to discuss their understanding of these readings with the class.
 In addition, there will be guided visits to some of Scotland’s national galleries and museums, and walking tours of historical Edinburgh.
 Examples from Scottish Philosophy, Literature, History and Art History will be used to examine concepts and perspectives that are used in the study of Humanities.

-This Pre-University - Humanities course at The University of Edinburgh will include walking tours of central Edinburgh.
+This course will include walking tours of central Edinburgh.
 These may involve walking along crowded cobbled surfaces with steep inclines.
 Every effort will be made to make alternatives available for students with restricted mobility.
 If you have any accessibility requirements, please let us know in the application form.

 Get more details